-The National Apartment Leasing Professional (NALP) program is designed to teach leasing skills to multifamily residential management professionals.
+The Certified Apartment Leasing Professional (CALP) program is designed to teach leasing skills to multifamily residential management professionals.
 It has been recently enhanced to reflect the changing dynamic of techniques, technology and sales demanded by the responsibilities of this position.
 Your managers, supervisors and executives understand your importance to the industry.
 They recognize you as the key to leasing, renewing and serving future and current residents of your communities.

-Marketing and Maintaining Your Community is one course in the NALP series.
+Marketing and Maintaining Your Community is one course in the CALP series.

-The complete set of NALP courses is:
+The complete set of CALP courses is:

-- 1. Bringing in New Residents: Be Prepared

-- 2. Marketing and Maintaining your Community

-- 3. Why Your Competition Matters

-- 4. Relevant Laws and How to Apply Them

-- 5. The Sales Process and Building Relationships

-- 6. Effectively Meeting the Needs of Current Residents

-- 7. The Market Survey Presentation
+- 1. Bringing in New Residents: Be Prepared - 2.
+Marketing and Maintaining your Community - 3.
+Why Your Competition Matters - 4.
+Relevant Laws and How to Apply Them - 5.
+The Sales Process and Building Relationships - 6.
+Effectively Meeting the Needs of Current Residents - 7.
+Market Analysis for Leasing Professionals

-For more information about this program or any of NAAEI's education programs, ask your instructor, contact your local apartment association, or contact NAAEI at (703) 518-6141 or education@naahq.org.
+For more information about this program or any of NAAEI's education programs, ask your instructor, contact your local apartment association, or contact NAAEI at 833-86-MYNAA or education@naahq.org.